 Some older theories claimed that Earth was bombarded by a specific type of meteorites – carbonaceous chondrites – which added volatile elements to the mantle of proto-Earth.

 The origin of water on earth is responsible due to the moon.
 Similarly, the origin of water on earth is also thought to have come from asteroids impacting the planet early in its history.

-However, this theory does not stand when we look at the chemical composition ratio of Earth and these meteorites.
+However, this theory does not stand when we look at Earth’s chemical composition ratio and these meteorites.
 Earth has approximately 40 parts carbon to one part nitrogen.
 Carbonaceous chondrites have only 20 parts carbon to one part nitrogen.

 So, we come back to the impact of 4.4 billion years ago.
 Did the planet that smashed into Earth imbue it with these chemicals?

 A group of scientists at the Department of Earth, Environmental and Planetary Sciences at Rice University in Houston, TX, wanted to verify if this theory holds water.